Professor in the Computer Science department at École Polytechnique - Paris, France

 - Computer Science

 Born in Auckland, Jesse moved to Waikato at the age of 13 where he attended Fraser High School.
-His interest in biology and desire to become a zoologist followed Jesse through school.
-His passion for computers didn’t develop until later.

 Having already taken up computer programming as a hobby during his year off, enrolling at the University seemed like an obvious option for Jesse.